How to Make a Contouche

 Other materials

-2 m waistband tape for the petticoat, one or two metres of narrower tape for the back lacing, 50 cm of 1.5-2 cm wide tape for the stomacher.
-2.5 metres of light boning, optionally pinking shears or a proper pinking tool.
-Some fabric to protect the underside from rubbing and dirt - inexpensive, not heavier than the top fabric, and smooth.
+2-3 m waistband tape for the petticoat, one or two metres of narrower (0.5 cm) tape for the back lacing, 50 cm of 1.5-2 cm wide tape for the stomacher.
+2.5 metres of light boning.
+Some fabric to protect the underside from rubbing and dirt - inexpensive, not much heavier than the top fabric, and smooth.
 It should be the colour of unbleached cotton or linen or match the top fabric or go well with the top fabric while being inconspicuous.
 Reckon about 80 cm @ 150 wide or 120 @ 90.

 Preparations

-It is always recommended to wash the fabric before cutting in case it shrinks.
-In case of silk, however, that may be risky: Silk tends to lose some of its shine and stiffness.
-Taffeta in particular tends to show crease lines even if you iron it for hours.
+Most books recommend washing the fabric before cutting in case it shrinks.
+In case of silk, however, that is risky: Silk tends to lose some of its shine and stiffness.
+Taffeta in particular tends to retain crease lines from spin-drying even if you iron it for hours.
 On the other hand, washing will become necessary sooner or later, no matter how careful you are.
 Washing only the dirty parts won't do: You'll have to immerse it all or risk water stains - or a part shiny and stiff, part limp garment.
 In case of silk taffeta, damask and brocade, I therefore suggest that you don't pre-wash and put off cleaning as long as possible.
+All the more reason to attach aforementioned cheap hem protection fabric to the inside of the train.

 Next step: the pattern